raspishake/rsudp/docs/settings.rst

 :class:`rsudp.c_alertsound.AlertSound` plays an MP3 sound every time it receives an :code:`ALARM` queue message.
 For details on installation of these dependencies, see |pydub_deps|.

-The software will install several small MP3 files.
+The rsudp software will install several small MP3 files.
 The :json:`"mp3file"` is :json:`"doorbell"` (two doorbell chimes) by default, but there are a few more aggressive alert sounds, including: a three-beep sound :json:`"beeps"`, a sequence of sonar pings :json:`"sonar"`,